Forrest, Western Australia: Climate

-Forrest has a typical arid climate; however it is cooler in summer than much of the Australian desert due to its proximity to the ocean.
+Forrest has a typical arid climate but it is cooler in summer than much of the Australian desert because it is 120 km from the Southern Ocean.
 Despite this, As of 2021 Forrest held the record for the equal 6th-hottest temperature in Australia, 49.8 C being recorded on 13 January 1979.

+In popular culture

+In November 2024, filmmaker Yannick Jamey released a 14 minute documentary featuring the residents of Forrest titled "The Big Wait".